What Is Mesothelioma Life Expectancy?

 The location of the cancer can also influence a patient’s life expectancy.
 Certain types of mesothelioma, like testicular mesothelioma, are more localized and respond more favorably to treatment than other types.
 Pericardial mesothelioma, however, is often the result of metastasis and is difficult to treat because it develops on the membrane around the heart.
 As such, pericardial mesothelioma patients generally face a shorter life expectancy than other types.

-- Peritoneal mesothelioma: Patients diagnosed with peritoneal mesothelioma have an average life expectancy of one year.
+- Peritoneal mesothelioma: Patients diagnosed with peritoneal mesothelioma generally have a life expectancy of two to six years.